gabrieli/swarm-coding/docs/dev-roles/ROLE_ARCHITECT.md

    - **Set work item type appropriately** (Epic/User Story/Task)
    - **Set status to Dev Ready when complete**
    - **Create task list in epic** linking all sub-issues using GitHub checkboxes

-4. **Code Review Process**
-   - Provide comprehensive code reviews on PRs
-   - Include both summary comments and inline comments
-   - Summary should highlight critical issues and overall assessment
-   - Inline comments should point to specific code locations
-   - Use GitHub API or CLI for detailed line-by-line feedback
-   - Flag security vulnerabilities, performance issues, and architectural concerns

 ## GitHub Integration
 - When creating or updating issues: